gulfiliz/gulfiliz.github.io/_posts/2025-04-18-measurement-problem-deep.md

 $$|\Psi_{lab}\rangle = \alpha|\text{up}\rangle|\text{Friend saw up}\rangle
 + \beta|\text{down}\rangle|\text{Friend saw down}\rangle$$

-Both accounts cannot be simultaneously correct — unless facts are observer-relative (Relational QM) or all branches are real (Many-Worlds).
+Both accounts cannot be simultaneously correct, unless facts are observer-relative (Relational QM) or all branches are real (Many-Worlds).

-In 2019, **Brukner** showed that in an extended version — **Extended Wigner's Friend** — the different observers' accounts can lead to logical contradictions if you assume:
-(1) the universality of quantum mechanics,
+In 2018, **Brukner** analyzed an extended version of Wigner's Friend and proved a no-go theorem: under three assumptions, (1) the universality of quantum mechanics,
-(2) the reality of observed facts, and
+(2) locality, and
-(3) freedom of choice in measurements.
+(3) freedom of choice in measurements, no joint probabilities can be assigned to the facts Wigner and his Friend observe.
+Observer-independent facts cannot exist.

-You must abandon at least one of these.
+You must abandon at least one of the three.

-Experiments implementing extended Wigner's Friend scenarios have been performed — using photons as proxies for observers.
+Experiments testing these **Extended Wigner's Friend** scenarios have since been performed (Proietti et al. 2019; Bong et al., Nature Physics 2020), using photons as proxies for observers.
 The results are consistent with quantum mechanics violating at least one of the three assumptions.

 Which one?